sylabs/singularity-cri/README.md

 with flags, run `./sycri -h` for more details.

 ##
-To run unit tests use Makefile:
+To run unit tests you can use Makefile:
 ```bash
 make test
 ```